 All trips vary greatly.
 We focus on a lot of cultural exposure.
 The detailed daily itineraries provided on our website and are written by Suzy a year in advance.
 For the most part, they are accurate, but occasionally they can be modified or changed.

 Things differ in foreign countries.
 Outside of America places are not like home.
 (Perhaps no wash cloths, A/C. smaller rooms, no butter with bread, only one salad dressing and more.)
 Therein lies the joy and humor in the essence of travel as we escape from home.
 Inconveniences or less amenities for us are replaced with greater elements we seek like breathtaking scenery, stunning architecture, the friendliest locals and unforgettable experiences not found at home.
 Travel abroad always requires an open mind, a flexible attitude and an adventurous spirit.
 We love intrepid tourists who are willing to embrace the unpredictability and exoticism of foreign lands.
 The purpose of this journey is to have fun, explore, get great photos, make new friends and return home safely with memories always worthy of recollection.
 Let us be like Darwin’s finches, able to adapt where ever the wind blows.

 Trip Preparation – Make a copy of your passport and travel documents to keep separate in your carry-on or with someone at home.
 It is wise to tape your name/address inside your luggage.
 Check your passport twice!
 Ensure it is valid 6 months after you return home.
 You must keep 2 pages blank for visas.
 If a country we visit requires a visa, we’ll inform you of the details.
 It’s your responsibility to obtain.

 US citizens can find if they need a visa in 30 seconds here…

 Trip-specific information is always given via Trip Tips.
 All trip tips are usually completed by late January.
 After you book a trip, log into site go to itinerary to see the Trip Tip tab.
-Only people booked on a trip have access to this information, so you must be logged in to see it.
 All important updates are emailed to the group and then posted in the trip tips.